eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 ## Known Limitations

 !!! warning
-    Swapping the upstream [Spack] instance by loading different uenvs might lead to a corruption of the [Spack] database.
+    Swapping the upstream [Spack] instance by loading different uenvs might lead to surprising inconsistencies in the [Spack] database.
 If this happens, you can uninstall everything from your local [Spack] instance with `spack uninstall --all` and clean up with `spack clean --all`.

 [Chaining Spack Installations]: https://spack.readthedocs.io/en/latest/chain.html
 [CP2K]: https://eth-cscs.github.io/alps-uenv/uenv-cp2k/